GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         Determines if the current GMT version should be able to parse command-line options for a prior major release.
 Specify the major release version number, e.g., 4-6.
 If 4 is set we will parse obsolete GMT 4 options and issue warnings;
-        if 5 is set then parsing GMT 4 only syntax will result in errors [4]; likewise for 6: obsolete syntax from early GMT 5 will be considered errors.
+        if 5 is set then parsing GMT 4 only syntax will result in errors [default is 4];
+        likewise for 6: obsolete syntax from early GMT 5 will be considered errors.

     **GMT_DATA_SERVER**
         Name (or URL) of a GMT data server [default is **oceania**].
 Please set